Casper Meisner (1812-1879)

 1850 United States Federal Census

-On May 25, 1858, Casper and Kunigunda's daughter, Mary was wed to a young German immigrant, Iowa farmer, and state militia member, Frederick Shafer.
+On May 25, 1858, Casper and Kunigunda's daughter, Mary wed a young German immigrant, Iowa farmer, and state militia member, Frederick Shafer.
 By 1860, Casper owned and ran a successful farm with his wife and two sons in York Township, Iowa.
 According to the 1860 Census, the Meisner farm was valued at $1,211, the highest valued farm in the surrounding area.
 The financial success of the family was quite an achievement having moved to the United States only 12 years prior.

 After the election of Abraham Lincoln in 1860, the Southern states of the United States began seceding from the Union.
 Throughout the country, the U.S. Government called for volunteers for the military.
 Official hostilities began on April 12, 1861, and Casper, his son John, and his son-in-law Frederick Shafer joined the Union cause.
 Casper's youngest son George tended to the family farm because he was not accepted into the military due to an eye condition.
 Casper was 49 years old at the time of the call for volunteers, however most likely due to his strong desire to serve, Casper misrepresented his age and enlisted in the U.S. Army, Company C, 10th Iowa Infantry Regiment, stating on documents that he was 43 years old.